By Hal DeKeyser

 As is customary with Toll Brothers, the models are decked out with high styling upgrades, many of which are not offered, that show what an owner can do to turn an already comfortable home that is anything but cookie-cutter into a fabulously comfortable and fun home.
 The models you visit would cost much more than the base prices stated, but they give you ideas about what these places could be … if you’re willing and able to add those features.

-Three collections offer nine models, all of which have from adequate to amazing public space in the kitchen and family room areas that give an open feeling and offer plenty of comfortable space to live and entertain.
+The nine floorplans all have adequate to amazing public space in the kitchen and family room areas that give an open feeling and offer plenty of comfortable space to live and entertain.
 (See below for more photos and descriptions.)